Creating Automated Test Case

 Click the name of step 1 to open its edit view.

-Under the Endpoint Details tab, set JDBC URL jdbc:h2:<APITestBase_Data>/database/sample;AUTO_SERVER=TRUE, replacing <APITestBase_Data> with the real directory you can get by clicking the Open Data Folder item in the ATB system tray menu.
+Under the Endpoint tab, set JDBC URL jdbc:h2:<APITestBase_Data>/database/sample;AUTO_SERVER=TRUE, replacing <APITestBase_Data> with the value on your machine (refer to Maintenance).
 The JDBC URL will be used by the test step to connect to the sample database.

 Then set Username and Password which can be found in <APITestBase_Data>/config.yml.